Is Nearly Wild Camping really just another term for Glamping?

 I'm afraid no pattern has formed as to which insurance companies are best suited to our locations, this is mostly because they are all different.
 Some have livestock, others have a workshop or place of work on site, some have rights of way passing through and some offer other types of accommodation.

-Nearly Wild Camping have taken out insurance with: evergreen insurance services.co.uk because we like their ethical approach to helping good causes
+Nearly Wild Camping have taken out insurance with: evergreen insurance services.co.uk because we like their ethical approach to helping good causes.
+It's worth starting by asking your current insurer (eg household/farm) if you can add additional cover to your current policy.

-I think it's basically a case of shopping around, we have heard about some high quotes then eventually a fair price is found.
+Otherwise it's a case of shopping around, we have heard about some high quotes then eventually a fair price is found.
 Try to stress that you are allowing occasional camping on your land not opening a year round campsite, the links below may help: